jhony-v/jhony-v/README.md

 # Hi again, I'm Jhony Vega 👨 👋

 I am **Frontend Developer** 💻, passionate about programming and web development ♥️.
 I'm self taught, persistent and like watch fiction movie.
+My main experience is the frontend but I have experience with other technologies like NodeJs, PHP, Python, Java.
 </br>

 <a href="https://dev.to/jhony24">